CalHenry/commit-ai/README.md

 - create a TUI  with **Textual** and a CLI with **Typer**
 - build a python package that can be used in the command line
 - learn more about **setuptools** and **pyproject**

-## Goals
-- create a usefull agent
-- get better with git
-- develop a local solution, no LLM bills, no data sent to a server

-- local LLM
-- small LLM
-- easy to acces with a CLI
-- only for writting/ rewritting commit messages

-I develop this for myself.
-- I code in python for Data science and i have 'simple' repo to manage, usually a single branch and only a set of scripts.

 #### LLM context from the Git repo: